 Kate Singer’s essay, “‘I feel it coming in the air tonight’: Mephitical Vapors, Pestiferous Plagues, and the Psychosis of Materiality in Wollstonecraft,” takes the volume’s argument more broadly.
 In focusing on the concept of jouissance, or sexual enjoyment as a painful pleasure that stands in for an impossible satisfaction, Singer locates the French feminist concept of fluid materiality as a later rendition of Romantic feminist materiality of ether and bodies: “it is the airy vapor and the dispersed new materiality that suffuses all kinds of bodies which can also diffuse its opposite, the mephitical vapor of aristocratic excess.”
-The democratic new materiality of the Romantic age is one feminist thinkers were uniquely positioned to recognize, given that not just ether but bodily fluids participate in this materiality that the ancien régime denied but revolutionary thought made visible.
+The democratic new materiality of the Romantic age is one that feminist thinkers were uniquely positioned to recognize, given that not just ether but bodily fluids participate in this materiality that the ancien régime denied but revolutionary thought made visible.
 Wollstonecraft, for instance, “entangles human objects and subjects, miasmatic and vaporous materialities in a conceptual swerve that may help us rethink the classic Lacanian relationship to the nonhuman world” in texts such as Maria; or the Wrongs of Woman, and Letters Written from Sweden, Norway and Denmark.
-That swerve collapses the distinction between subject and object, or rather, between subject and partial objects, so that the symbolic is undone by such a psychotic materiality.
+That swerve collapses the distinction between subject and object or rather between subject and partial objects, so that the Symbolic is undone by such a psychotic materiality.

 That is, far from being a delusion, the intermingling of human and nonhuman bodies Wollstonecraft realizes in her writing unseats the phallic or master signifier from its (symbolic) organizing power: “thinking outside the paternalistic order . . . might both appear and be insane when it locates itself and its transformations of ontology as a reality-, or Real-, yet-to-come.”
-And yet if delusional, this feminine jouissance as a resistance to such ordering is a necessary psychotic delusion if it is to be transformational, for it routes desire away from the symbolic’s cracks and lack.
-In other words, “the phallic symbolic is human while a nonphallic symbolic would need to be posthuman” because “posthuman, shared affective materiality becomes a medium that materially shapes the signifiers and ontologies of desire.”
+And yet if delusional, this feminine jouissance as a resistance to such ordering is a necessary psychotic delusion if it is to be transformational, for it routes desire away from the Symbolic’s cracks and lack.
+In Singer’s words, “the phallic Symbolic is human while a nonphallic Symbolic would need to be posthuman” because “posthuman, shared affective materiality becomes a medium that materially shapes the signifiers and ontologies of desire.”
 It is a new kind of witchcraft, Singer suggests, one that allows humans to enter an ontological Real closed off to us in a symbolically ordered world.